-Pursuant to Rule 15c2-12 under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), Energy Northwest and Bonneville will enter into Continuing Disclosure Agreements, to be dated the date of delivery of the Series 2022-A/B Bonds, for the benefit of the owners and beneficial owners of the Series 2022-A/B Bonds, to provide certain financial information and operating data relating to Energy Northwest (the "Energy Northwest Annual Information"), certain financial information and operating data relating to Bonneville (the "Bonneville Annual Information" and, together with Energy Northwest Annual Information, the "Annual Information") and to provide timely notices of the occurrence of certain enumerated events with respect to the Series 2022-A/B Bonds.
-Energy Northwest Annual Information is to be provided not later than 180 days after the end of Energy Northwest Fiscal Year, commencing with the Energy Northwest Fiscal Year ending June 30, 2022.
-The Bonneville Annual Information is to be provided not later than 180 days after the end of the Federal Columbia River Power System fiscal year, commencing with the Bonneville Fiscal Year ending September 30, 2022.
+Pursuant to Rule 15c2-12 under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), Energy Northwest and Bonneville will enter into Continuing Disclosure Agreements, to be dated the date of delivery of the Series 2023-A Bonds, for the benefit of the owners and beneficial owners of the Series 2023-A Bonds, to provide certain financial information and operating data relating to Energy Northwest (the "Energy Northwest Annual Information"), certain financial information and operating data relating to Bonneville (the "Bonneville Annual Information" and, together with Energy Northwest Annual Information, the "Annual Information") and to provide timely notices of the occurrence of certain enumerated events with respect to the Series 2023-A Bonds.
+Energy Northwest Annual Information is to be provided not later than 180 days after the end of Energy Northwest Fiscal Year ending June 30, 2023.
+The Bonneville Annual Information is to be provided not later than 180 days after the end of the Federal Columbia River Power System fiscal year, commencing with the Bonneville Fiscal Year ending September 30, 2023.
 The Annual Information and notices of aforesaid enumerated events will be filed with the Municipal Securities Rulemaking Board (the "MSRB").
 Currently, the information filed with the MSRB is available to the public without charge through its Electronic Municipal Market Access system ("EMMA").
 The nature of the information to be provided and notices of such enumerated events is set forth in Appendix J-"SUMMARY OF THE CONTINUING DISCLOSURE AGREEMENTS."